BasharAlwarad/Software_Engineering_course/31_polymorphism/README.md

 ## Overriding vs. Hiding

 - **Overriding**
-  - **When:** When you want derived classes to provide a specific implementation of a base class method.
+  - When you want derived classes to provide a specific implementation of a base class method.
-  - **Why:** Enables dynamic, run-time behavior based on the actual object type.
+  - Enables dynamic, run-time behavior based on the actual object type.
 - **Hiding**
-  - **When:** When you want to define a new method in a derived class with the same name as in the base class, but not override it.
+  - When you want to define a new method in a derived class with the same name as in the base class, but not override it.
-  - **Why:** Useful for changing behavior in the derived class while still allowing the base method to exist.
+  - Useful for changing behavior in the derived class while still allowing the base method to exist.

 ## Method Overloading

-- **When:** When you want to provide multiple ways to call a method with different parameters.
+- When you want to provide multiple ways to call a method with different parameters.
-- **Why:** Improves usability and flexibility.
+- Improves usability and flexibility.

 ## Operator Overloading

-- **When:** When you want to make your class work naturally with operators.
+- When you want to make your class work naturally with operators.
-- **Why:** Makes custom types easier to use and more expressive.
+- Makes custom types easier to use and more expressive.

 ## Compile-time vs. Run-time Polymorphism